+JUDGE F OR RALLY AND PRE CISION FLYING

-Name:
+Please print Name:

 Address:

-Tel.: National Aero Club: Fax:
+Fax:

-Date of application:
+National Aero Club: Date of application:

-Requirements ( any two of the following f our items):

-1. Participation as Judge ( National Ch nampionships, minimum of 3 required)
+Requirements (any two of the following four items): 1.
+Participation as Judge ( National Championships, minimum of 3 required)

-Year: Venue:
+Year Venue:

-Year: Venue:
+Year Venue:

-Year: Venue:
+Year Venue:

-Participation minimum of 1 petition Director or Team manager (Natio nal Championships,
+on as Chief Judge or Compet 1 required) hief Judge or Competition Director or Team manager (Nat ired)

-Year: Venue:
+Year Venue:

-3. Participation as Competitor (Internation tional Championships, minimum of 3 requi red)
+3. Participation as Competitor (International Championships, minimum of 3 required)

-Year: Venue:
+Year Venue:

-Year: Venue:
+Year Venue:

-Year: Venue:
+Year Venue:

-4. Participation as a Judge Observer ( International Championships minimum of 1 required)
+4. Participation of 1 required)

-Year: Venue:
+Year Venue:

-at I have detailed a ve a working knowl ge of the Rules and Regulations of Precision and Rall
+and thorough knowledge owledge of English. of the Rules and Regulations of Precision and Rally

-Sig ned:
+Sign ed:

-The Nationa al Aero Club of confirms, that the information given above is correc t.
+The National Aero Club of confirms, that the information given above is corre ct.

-Date: Namo e of NAC official (printe ed):Signature:
+Date: Nar me of NAC official (printed): : Signature:

-Position in I NAC: NAC Addre ess:
+Position in N AC: NAC Address :

-Tel· Fax .